 How to make best Spinach poori

-The secret of a puffed spinach poori is following.
+The secret of a perfect puffed spinach poori lies in the following.

 - Dough : The dough for the puri needs to be tight and not sticky or loose.
 In case of spinach poori, use semi-tight dough.
 Close to tight dough.